Coin appraisal

 Coin export with a tray of gold coins

-Schulman is one of the market leaders in numismatics and has been in business since 1880.
-You benefit from:
+Schulman B.V. is one of the leading names in numismatics and has been active since 1880.
+With us, you benefit from:

-145 years of experience with auctions and valuations
+145 years of experience in auctions and appraisals

 Discretion and confidentiality